Our Creative Writing Courses

 • Self editing & finding good writing groups.

-Fiction Blitz: A Crash Course with 3 Published & Awarded Authors
+Fiction Blitz: A Crash Course with 3 Published & Awarded Authors [6 SEATS LEFT]

-Sunday, 2024: 10am-4pm, Bunya House, Course Fee: $239.
+Sunday, 3 November 2024: 10am-4pm, Bunya House, Course Fee: $239.
 Click HERE to Book.
 If you’re polishing short stories or a novel, we can help.
 Our Fiction Blitz gets rave reviews for its practical approach on what makes fiction stand up in today’s market.
 Our acclaimed team of published authors–Lauren Elise Daniels, Geneve Flynn, & Pamela Jeffs–will tackle:

 • Anatomy of openers and scenes.